Anstey Horne

 Garden rooms are a popular home improvement project that can add valuable extra space to your property.
 Whether you plan to use it as a home office, gym, or a relaxation area, a garden room can enhance your lifestyle and property value.
 However, building one may not be as straightforward as you think.
 The Party Wall etc. Act 1996 (the "Act") governs how building work is carried out on shared property boundaries, walls, and structures, and requires a party wall agreement (Award) in certain circumstances.
 In this article, we'll guide you through the process of determining if you need a party wall agreement for a garden room and what to do next.

-Is a Party Wall Agreement Needed for a Garden Room?
+Do you need a Party Wall Agreement for a Garden Room?

 If you are planning to build a garden room that affects a shared wall or structure, you will need to comply with the Party Wall etc. Act 1996.